hannapoli/libft/README.md

 #### Memory allocation: ####

 * `ft_calloc` - (continuous allocation) contiguously allocates enough space for objects with defined size of memory and returns a pointer to the allocated memory.
-The allocated memory is filled with bytes of value zero.
+It initializes each block of memory with a default value of ‘0’.

 ## Part 2: Non-standard functions: ##